hicks2evan/personal-website/_posts/2020-07-15-are-you-moqing-me.md

 }
 {% endhighlight csharp %}

 These assertions do little more than the compiler is doing on its own, and will pass even if the code doesn’t work as designed.
 Not good.
+A test is only as good as its assertions.

-## Your test code is more *code* than test
+## 3. Your test code is more *code* than test
 ![Mr. Potato Heads side by side stolen arm](/assets/images/posts/2020-07-15/9.png)

 Your test code doesn’t need super smart implementation like your code does.
 This sounds obvious, but it is a pretty easy mistake.
 The most heinous example is copying implementation code to help you calculate what you expect for your test.
-Imaging you had a silly little method to calculate some number.
+Imagine you had a silly little method to calculate some number.

 {% highlight csharp %}
 public double CalculatePotatoNumber(int input) {